- “Cars are not safe.”

 What Kind of Therapist Do I Need for Car Accident Trauma?

 For car accident trauma therapy it is important to see a therapist who specializes in PTSD treatment.
+This can be a licensed psychotherapist of any kind such as:- Clinical Social Worker

 - Mental Health Counselor